James Johnstone, 2nd Marquess of Annandale

-James Johnstone, 3rd Earl of Annandale and Hartfell and 2nd Marquess of Annandale (c.1687–1730) was a Scottish politician who sat in the British House of Commons briefly in 1708 before being disqualified as eldest son of a Scottish peer.
+James Johnstone, 3rd Earl of Annandale and Hartfell and 2nd Marquess of Annandale (c.1687–1730) was a Scottish art collector and politician who sat in the British House of Commons briefly in 1708 before being disqualified as eldest son of a Scottish peer.

 Johnstone was born about 1688, the eldest son of William Johnstone, 2nd Earl of Annandale and Hartfell and 1st Marquess of Annandale and his first wife Sophia Fairholm daughter of John Fairholm of Craigiehall, Linlithgow.

 After the Act of Union Johnstone was returned by his father at the 1708 British general election as the Member of Parliament (MP) for both Dumfriesshire and Linlithgowshire.
 However he was disqualified from both seats on 3 December 1708 because he was the eldest son of a Scottish peer.
 He fell out with his father because he wanted to travel abroad on an allowance from his father of £400 p.a.

-Johnstone succeeded his father to the title in 1721 and stood for election as a Scottish representative peer in 1722, but was defeated, possibly because of allegations of being a Jacobite.
+From 1717 to 1720 Johnstone toured the cultural sites of Italy.
+He succeeded his father to the title in 1721 and stood for election as a Scottish representative peer in 1722, but was defeated, possibly because of allegations of being a Jacobite.
 He gave up political ambitions and spent most of his adult life travelling in Italy where he amassed a great collection of art and antiquities.
 In 1726 he took legal action with the aim of preventing his half-brothers from inheriting his peerages and estates and directed that these should pass to his sister Henrietta Hope, Countess of Hopetoun, and her descendants.